Lawsuit over HP ex-CEO Hurd payout dismissed

-WILMINGTON, Delaware A shareholder lawsuit seeking to hold the board of Hewlett Packard Co responsible for approving Mark Hurd's $40 million severance after he abruptly quit as chief executive was dismissed by a Delaware court.
+WILMINGTON, Delaware, June 22 A shareholder lawsuit seeking to hold the board of Hewlett Packard Co responsible for approving Mark Hurd's $40 million severance after he abruptly quit as chief executive was dismissed by a Delaware court.

 Hurd, now a president at rival Oracle Corp, resigned in August 2010 following allegations of sexual harassment against independent HP contractor Jodie Fisher.
 An internal HP investigation had cleared Hurd of harassment, but found he had filed inaccurate expense reports.